RichardCochrane/leaderboard/README.md

-# League Leaderboards
+# League Leaderboards (Java)

 Welcome!
 This is a script designed to rank a series of matches played between two teams and output the resulting placements.

 ## Details

-The input for the program can be either entered via stdin or a file but in either case, the format must be:
+The input for the program can be either entered via standard input or a file but in either case, the format must be:

-<team name> <team score>, <team name> <team score>
+`<team name> <team score>, <team name> <team score>`

-It doesn't matter what order the teams are in.
+It doesn't matter what order the teams are in (i.e. winning team first or second).
 Some examples include:
 ```
 Arsenal 3, Fulham 2
 Crystal Palace 1, Sunderland 5